The Business Case for SASE: Measuring Its True ROI

 The Financial Benefits of SASE

 The financial benefits of SASE far outweigh the costs.
-For mid-sized companies with distributed workforces, SASE components like Security Service Edge (SSE) platforms provide layered protection.
-When integrated with Zero Trust Network Access (ZTNA), Secure Web Gateway (SWG), and Cloud Access Security Brokers (CASB), they help prevent data loss and ensure secure access.
+For mid-sized companies with distributed workforces, SASE components like Security Service Edge (SSE) such as Zero Trust Network Access (ZTNA), Next-Generation Secure Web Gateway (NG-SWG), and Cloud Access Security Brokers (CASB), provide layered protection helping to prevent data loss and ensure secure access.

 Balancing cost management and security over time